Hector

 Roxanne smirked.

 “I assure you, Mr. Avery, you did not attack anyone.
-But I do wish you would refrain from vandalizing company property.”
+But I wish you would refrain from vandalizing company property.”

 “What do you mean?”